 Glossitis and mouth ulcers

 Tongue inflammation and mouth ulcers are other warning signs of vitamin B12 deficiency.
 However, not all cases of tongue inflammation or mouth ulcers are due to vitamin B12 deficiency.
-Other causes may be mouth ulcers, oral thrush, or allergies.
+Other causes may be mouth ulcers, thrush, or allergies.

 If a doctor suspects a B12 deficiency, he or she will order a blood test to measure vitamin B12 levels.
-Depending on the cause and severity of the deficiency, the doctor will prescribe appropriate treatments, such as taking supplements or B12 injections.
+Depending on the cause and severity of the deficiency, the doctor will prescribe appropriate treatment, such as taking supplements or B12 injections.
 One of the preferred ways is to increase foods rich in vitamin B12 such as salmon, mackerel, tuna, beef liver, lamb liver, chicken, beef or drinking milk, according to Healthline .

 Source: https://thanhnien.vn/cam-thay-kiet-suc-va-de-cau-gat-khi-nao-la-do-thieu-vitamin-185250426190041242.htm